Feb 5 2023

 By Jake Maki

-Post has been republished with updates since its original publish date November 2011
+This post has been republished with updates since its original publish date of November 2011

 As you might expect we get a lot of questions about VINs.
 There is a lot of confusion about what a VIN is, how is it used, what information is captured within it and what is not.
 In this series we hope to provide a good resource that you can use to educate yourself on Vehicle Identification Numbers (VINs) and VIN Decoding.
 The articles will progressively build from very basic and general information about VINs to more detailed and specific aspects of using them and vehicle data in business and technical settings.
 We hope you find them useful.

 The VIN acronym stands for Vehicles Identification Number.
 It refers to a unique number assigned to a vehicle that contains information to describe and identify the vehicle.
 While most people associate VINs with cars, they are used in the US and internationally for all variety of vehicles and equipment.
 It may not surprise you that motorcycles, heavy trucks, and buses all are a978ssigned VINs, but even snowmobiles, tractors, back-hoes, and 20trailers have a VIN assigned to them during the manufacturing process.

 This article will cover the history of VINs and how they've evolved into their current format.

 There are a few different VIN standards internationally, including ISO and NHTSA, that have similar requirements such as the VIN's length (17 characters).
 However, The VIN standard created by the NHTSA for all vehicles manufactured for use in North America starting in the model year (MY) 1981 was much more stringent in its requirements.

 This article will focus on the components of a VIN created to meet the NHTSA standard for the passenger and light duty vehicle segment.